ryantran2165/sudoku-difficulty/Archive/final.md

 Though after the reduction, the difficulty distribution is still rather right skewed as seen in Figure 2.

 ![Difficulty Distribution after Sampling](./images/difficulty_distribution_after_reduction.png)

+### Difficulty-Clues Relationship with Linear Regression and Random Forests

 &nbsp;&nbsp;&nbsp;&nbsp;
 Next, we attempt to uncover the relationship between the number of clues and difficulty.